LaurentVeyssier/Algorithmic-problems/README.md

+## Problem 4: Dutch National Flag Problem
+Given an input array consisting on only 0, 1, and 2, sort the array in a single traversal.
+You're not allowed to use any sorting function that Python provides.

+ - Design choice: Since we have only 3 classes (0,1,2), we can easily insert the 0 and 2 at the extremities but lack information on 1 since we must sort in a single pass.
+ I choose to prefill an array with '1's and will replace with 0 or 2 appropriately on the extremities while traversing the unsorted array.

+  - Time complexity: Since we traverse the list only once to return the solution, the complexity is O(n).

+  - Space complexity: O(n) since we store the solution in a list of same size as the input.

 ## Problem 6: Max and Min in a Unsorted Array
 Look for smallest and largest integer from a list of unsorted integers.
 The code should run in O(n) time.
 Do not use Python's inbuilt functions to find min and max.